 We tried the accompanying pillow for head support.
 She declared it, ‘impossible and not comfortable’.
 Noted.
 It also seemed to interfere with top tether use (which is indicated for children under 60 pounds when using a lap belt only.
 Children over 60 pounds should use the dual tether anchor provided by Safe Traffic Systems or use the seat with lap-shoulder belt).

 These two models are just slightly outside the specs of the seat.

-The big guy is 4’9.25″ and 75 lbs, 8 years old.
+The big guy is 4’9.25″ and 75 pounds, 8 years old.
 Nevertheless, the vest fits him comfortably and provides a perfect belt fit.
 While we do not advocate using products outside their stated manufacturer limits, this shows that the height and weight maximum on the seat are realistic.

 The vest is extremely loose on him.
 While the lap belt fit is excellent, low on the hips, the shoulder belt fit is poor, up by his face instead of over his shoulder, and hovering slightly in front of his chest instead of crossing it firmly.
 This is indeed intended for older, bigger kids.

 Remember that mess of car seats up top?

 The vest isn’t just for bigger kids.
 They make a small size, too!

 We were gracious enough to test the RSTV for all of one taxi ride with this young model.
 ONE.